 Welcome to Ruth’s Diner.
-2014 marks our eighty-fifth anniversary and makes us the second oldest Restaurant in Utah.
+2015 marks our eighty-sixth anniversary and makes us the second oldest Restaurant in Utah.
 Unfortunately, Ruth didn’t live to see it.
 She passed away in November of 1989 at the age of 94.
 She was a great story teller–a spirited woman whose language could make a gangster blush–and what follows are a few stories from her life as observed by friends or told by Ruth herself.

 As a young woman, she was very handsome.
 The pictures on the wall of the diner show that much.
 Ruth performed in some of the bars around Salt Lake City as a cabaret singer from about 1912 to 1916.
 She tells of being dragged off the stage one night by a jealous woman with a fierce grip on her hair.
 Ruth recovered quickly and “the biddy regretted herself for some time to come.”